SushritPasupuleti/Braggi-A-Python-Based-Contextual-Chatbot-Framework/README.md

 # Braggi: A Python Based Contextual Chatbot Framework
 Braggi is a Python based Contextual Chatbot Framework, which hopes to integrate all the necessities for a great chatbot framework, to satisfy both enterprise and general audiences alike.
 Development still underway, more features on the way 😄

+> Check the Development Branch for Features under development.

 # Features
 * A DNN based classifier that classifies the intent.
 * JSON based scripting to help create conversation patterns and responses.